-In mid-April House Speaker Kevin McCarthy unveiled legislation that would raise the debt limit by US$1.5 trillion.
+On Wednesday, House Speaker Kevin McCarthy unveiled legislation that would raise the debt limit by $1.5 trillion.
 The bill also includes several other provisions to curtail federal spending.
 It remained unclear whether there were enough votes to pass the bill in its current form.

 Of course, the worry is that the U.S. could — in the middle of a particularly nasty debt ceiling impasse — wind up in technical default on its many debt obligations, including payments to bond holders.
 It’s hard to predict what might happen next, but there are many who say it would roil the financial markets and jeopardize the U.S. dollar’s status as the world’s reserve currency.

 The chances of a technical default — which would occur should a bond payment be missed or even delayed — are very low but not zero, according to Tom Hollenberg, a Capital Group fixed income portfolio manager.

 “It's important to make a distinction between the situation we are facing in the U.S. and something much worse, like an Argentina-style default, where investors lose their savings.
 Nobody seriously believes that will happen here,” Hollenberg says.
 “In the U.S., the probability of even a technical default, or a delayed payment, is between 5% and 10%, in my view.
 It’s certainly not my base case, but it’s something I can’t ignore either.”